wp-plugins/participants-database/readme.txt

 You can also access some PHP "Superglobals."
 For instance, to get the IP of the user, put this into the default: "SERVER:REMOTE_ADDR" You can access these superglobals: POST, GET, REQUEST, COOKIE, SERVER.
 This means you can get the value of a cookie and put it into the form, saving it when the form is submitted.
 You don't need the '$_' that is used in PHP.
 A good reference for what is possible can be found here: <http://php.net/manual/en/language.variables.superglobals.php>

 For those with some Javascript skills, you can use these fields to store dynamic information about a signup.
 The hidden fields are also present in the form presented by the `[pdb_record]` shortcode.
-These fields are visible and editable in the admin edit page.
+These fields are visible and editable in the admin edit page.<a id="images"></a>

 = Image Uploads =